-Native Women’s Association of Canada (NWAC) demands an end to all forms of violence and ongoing genocide against Indigenous women, girls, and 2SLGBTQQIA+ individuals, and calls for respecting their human and Indigenous rights by implementing the 231 Calls for Justice of the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG).
+The Native Women’s Association of Canada (NWAC) demands an end to all forms of violence and ongoing genocide against Indigenous women, girls, and 2SLGBTQQIA+ people.
+NWAC calls for respect in human and Indigenous rights by implementing the 231 Calls for Justice, for the National Inquiry into Missing and Murdered Indigenous Women, Girls, and Two-Spirit+ (MMIWG2S+) people.

-Rooted in Canada’s history of colonization, Indigenous women in Canada face higher rates of violence than non-Indigenous women.
+Rooted in Canada’s history of colonization, Indigenous women, girls, Two-spirit, transgender, and gender-diverse people in Canada face higher rates of violence than non-Indigenous women.
 Once held in high regard as leaders and givers of life, Indigenous women are now devalued because of their race and gender.
-This has led to disproportionately higher rates of experienced violence, spousal assault, family violence, and sexual assault toward Indigenous women, girls, and gender-diverse people.
+This has led to disproportionately higher rates of experienced violence, spousal assault, family violence, and sexual assault toward Indigenous women, girls, Two-Spirit, transgender, and gender-diverse people.

-NWAC is the leading voice against the ongoing genocide of Indigenous women, girls, and gender-diverse people.
-NWAC first started lobbying the Federal Government in 2002 to address the systemic violence against Indigenous women and girls.
-Our Sisters in Spirit project created the first and only databases of MMIWG in Canada, listing 582 cases of missing and murdered Indigenous women.
-NWAC recently established Safe Passage, which offers a holistic national database, dedicated research, and educational tools.
-NWAC continues to support and advocate on behalf of Indigenous women and families who have lost loved ones.
-However, the list of missing and murdered Indigenous women and girls continues to grow.
+NWAC is the leading voice against the ongoing genocide of Indigenous women, girls, Two-Spirit, transgender, and gender-diverse people.
+NWAC first started lobbying the federal government in 2002 to address systemic violence against Indigenous women and girls.
+Our Sisters in Spirit project created the first and only databases of MMIWG2S+ in Canada, listing 582 cases of missing and murdered Indigenous women and girls.
+NWAC recently established another initiative: Safe Passage, which offers a holistic, national database, with dedicated research and educational tools.
+NWAC continues to support and advocate on behalf of Indigenous women, girls, 2SLGBTQQAI+ people and their families, who have lost loved ones.
+However, the list of missing and murdered Indigenous women, girls, and 2SLGBTQQAI+ people continues to grow.